 Work one-on-one with an expert admissions consultant to help you distinguish yourself from the competition and demonstrate to the adcom that you’re passionate about medicine not because of your parents but because of YOU.
 For more assistance, you are welcome to contact me or my colleagues at Accepted.
 Check out our Medical School Application Services here for more information.

 Lentz, Bernard F. and Laband, David, N. “Why So Many Children of Doctors Become Doctors: Nepotism v.
 Human Capital Transfers.”
-The Journal of Human Resources, Vol. 24, No. 3, 1989, pp 396-413.Alicia McNease Nimonkar is an Accepted advisor and editor specializing in healthcare admissions.
-Prior to joining Accepted, Alicia worked for five years as Student Advisor at UC Davis’ postbac program where she both evaluated applications and advised students applying successfully to med school and related programs.
-Want Alicia to help you get accepted?
+The Journal of Human Resources, Vol. 24, No. 3, 1989, pp 396-413.Alicia McNease Nimonkar worked for 5 years as the Student Advisor & Director at the UC Davis School of Medicine's postbac program where she both evaluated applications and advised students applying successfully to med school and other health professional programs.
+She has served Accepted's clients since 2012 with roughly a 90% success rate.
+She has a Master of Arts in Composition and Rhetoric as well as Literature.
+Want Alicia to help you get Accepted?
 Click here to get in touch!

 Last updated on